 We estimate a first-order VAR model for the logs of employment and wages, denoted n{it} and w{it} respectively.
 Individual and time effects are included in both equations.
 Time effects are removed prior to estimation by taking data in deviations from period-specific cross-sectional means.

 Within-groups (WG), GMM, PML, and projection-restricted simple IV (SIV) estimates are reported.
 In this illustration PML appears in two different roles.
 First, it is an input in calculating feasible optimal instruments for SIV estimation.
-Second, since the auxiliary and substantive models coincide in this illustration, PML can be also regarded as an estimator of the parameters of interest that imposes time-series homoskedasticity.12
+Second, since the auxiliary and substantive models coincide in this illustration, PML can be also regarded as an estimator of the parameters of interest that imposes time-series homoskedasticity.12 downward bias (Nickell, 1981).

-Table 1 shows the results.
-Focusing on the leading coefficient in the employment equation, first notice the larger size of the within-group estimates from the longer panel, which is to be expected since WG is known to have a small-Tdownward bias (Nickell, 1981).
 Next, the discrepancy between GMM and PML estimates is as noticeable as that between WG and GMM.
 Finally, SIV estimates are in between GMM and PML.
 The difference between GMM and PML may be due to finite-sample bias in GMM, heteroskedasticity bias in PML, or a combination of both.
 SIV estimates are as robust as GMM under a fixed-T asymptotics, but less prone to bias in a double asymptotics.
 In particular, SIV is robust to time-series heteroskedasticity in short panels whereas PML is not.
 Reported SIV estimates are half way between GMM and PML.